Inventory Turnover: What is It and How Is It Calculated?

 The formula for calculating the inventory turnover ratio is as follows:

-Inventory Turnover = Cost of Goods Sold (over 12 months) ➗ Average Monthly Inventory On Hand
+Inventory Turnover = Cost of Goods Sold or used (over 12 months) ➗ Average Annual Inventory Value

 Calculating the average inventory on hand for the denominator in this formula accounts for seasonality effects.
 To calculate the average inventory on hand, add the value at the end of the period (such as the year) to the value at the beginning of the period and then divide by two.
 Alternatively, you can average the inventory value at the end of each month of the year to get the average inventory on hand.